Gilwern: Industrial history and attractions

 The local area has a history of iron and lime production.
 The Monmouthshire and Brecon Canal, which has a wharf at Gilwern, was built to transport coal, limestone and iron products from the surrounding area using a network of tramways and railroads.
 The Clydach Railroad and the Llam-march Tramroad both serviced the wharf with materials gathered and produced further up the Clydach Gorge.
 Both are still visible, the former being a road and the latter a footpath between Gilwern and Clydach.
 The canal crosses the River Clydach on the Gilwern Aqueduct, an embankment over 90 feet high, just next to Gilwern Wharf.
 The former Navigation Inn and the Towpath Inn stand on either side of the canal just beyond the aqueduct.

-World's Widest Concrete-Spanned Bridge
+World's Widest Pre-Cast Concrete-Spanned Bridge

 Gilwern's precast-concrete arched bridge, on the A465, ('Head of Valleys Road'), between Gilwern and Brynmawr, is made of 70 individual units.
 The bridge structure is believed to be the widest-spanned, pre-cast concrete arched bridge in the world.
-It has 70 pre-cast units, each weighing, (approximately), 27.5 tons.
+It has 70 pre-cast units, each weighing 27.5 tons.
 Its approximated measurements are a total length of 173.4 ft.; a height of 20.6 feet; and a span of 95.9 feet.

 Three local residents were the first to drive over the bridge when it was formally opened, replacing a former junction, at 14.30 hrs., on Thursday, January 26, 2018.

 The precast arch over the canal on the Heysham to M6 motorway Link Road was the previous record holder.

 The Usk Valley Walk passes through Gilwern.